jgaa/restc-cpp/README.md

 The code is still a bit immature and not properly tested, but capable of executing REST requests.

-The latest code compiles with Debian "testing" and Ubuntu "wily".
-There is a problem with boost::fusion un Debian "stable".
-I suspect that the problem will be resolved by using a newer version of the boost libraries.
-The code is not yet tested under Windows.

-Full support for Debian "stable" and Windows should be ready in a week.
+The latest code is tested with Debian "stable" and "testing", and Ubuntu "wily".

+The code is stil not 100% adjusted to msvc (the C++ compiler from hell).
+It should be fixed in a day or so.

 ## Supported development platforms:
-- Linux (Debian stable and testing)
+- Linux (Debian stable and testing, Ubuntu)
-- Windows 10 (Latest "community" C++ compiler from Microsoft
+- ~~Windows 10 (Latest "community" C++ compiler from Microsoft~~

 ## Suggested target platforms:
 - Linux
 - OS/X
 - Android (via NDK)
-- Windows Vista and later
+- ~~Windows Vista and later~~
-- Windows mobile

 ## Short Term Tasks